Suillus pungens

 Spores 9-10 x 3-3.5 µm, elliptical, smooth; spore print brown.

-Scattered to gregarious under Monterey Pine (Pinus radiata); fruiting sporadically in watered areas during the summer months; often in large numbers after the fall rains.
+Scattered to gregarious under Monterey pine (Pinus radiata); fruiting sporadically in watered areas during the summer months; often in large numbers after the fall rains.

-EdibleEdible, but not choice, due to a soft texture and harsh flavor; like many boletes, it frequently is infested with fly larva; young specimens are sometimes dried or pickled after peeling the slimy cuticle.
+Edible, not choice due to a soft texture, but with decent flavor; like many boletes, it frequently is infested with fly larva; young specimens are good dried or pickled.

-Suillus pungens fruits abundantly under Monterey Pine, frequently in the company of Chroogomphus vinicolor, the Pine Spike.
+Suillus pungens fruits abundantly under Monterey pine, frequently in the company of Chroogomphus vinicolor, the pine spike.
 This "slippery jack", so named because of its slimy cap, undergoes a series of color changes starting out white, then grey with touches of olive, finally a mixture of rusty-brown and yellow-brown tones.
 The pungent odor and milky droplets on the pores of young specimens are also important field characters.

 Bessette, A.E., Roody, W.C. & Bessette, A.R.
 (2000).
 North American Boletes: A Color Guide to the Fleshy Pored Mushrooms.
 Syracuse University Press: Syracuse, NY.
 400 p.

 Smith, A.H. & Thiers, H.D.
 (1964).
 A Contribution Toward A Monograph of North American Species of Suillus.
 Privately Published: Ann Arbor, MI.
 116 p.
+(Protologue) (PDF)

 Thiers, H.D.
 (1967).
 California boletes III.
 The genus Suillus.
 Madroño 19: 148-160.